v-exec/Elyium/Writing.md

 "res": "Conflict resolution."
 ```

 Much like the master conflict, the `name` format is not integral.
+You might find it easier to make the `name` something more memorable/contextual, like "has magical device", as it might help you keep track of the resolutions of various master conflicts.
+Just make sure that all possible resolutions for a master conflict are unique, and make sure to write the name identically when referring to it in the `conditions` objects.
 It is never visible to players.

 The `res` is what players will see as a resolution to the conflict before being taken out of the narrative sequence.
 This is visible to players.